Rise in MERS cases prompts Saudi warning to residents

 International health monitors had worried that the disease might be spread abroad through the haj pilgrimage, which took place early this month in Mecca.

-Saudi authorities said at the end of haj that they had not detected any new cases of MERS among pilgrims, but of the new cases confirmed in October, seven were in the pilgrimage centers of Mecca and Medina and five in nearby Taif, which many pilgrims also visit.
+Saudi authorities said at the end of haj that they had not detected any new cases of MERS among pilgrims, but of the new cases confirmed in October, seven were in the pilgrimage centres of Mecca and Medina and five in nearby Taif, which many pilgrims also visit.
+(Reporting By Angus McDowall; Editing by Toby Chopra)